2026 USD Dates & Prices

 Major Attractions

-Bern City
+Bern

-Bern, the capital of Switzerland, is a UNESCO
+Bern, the capital of

-World Heritage Site known for its well-preserved medieval
+Switzerland, is a UNESCO World Heritage Site known for its

-architecture.
-The citys old town, with its cobbled
+well-preserved medieval architecture.
+The citys old town,

-glimpse into Switzerlands history.
+(Zytglogge), offers a glimpse into Switzerlands

-Chocolate Factory
+Chocolate

-A visit to a Swiss chocolate factory offers a
+A visit to a Swiss

-sweet and immersive experience.
-Switzerland is famous for its
+Switzerland is famous for its high-quality chocolates, and a

-high-quality chocolates, and a factory tour allows visitors to
+factory tour allows visitors to learn about the

-learn about the chocolate-making process, from bean to bar.
+chocolate-making process, from bean to bar.

 Disneyland Paris

-Paris offers a magical experience for all ages, divided into
+Disneyland Paris offers a magical experience

-Disneyland Park and Walt Disney Studios Park.
-Plan your visit
+for all ages, divided into Disneyland Park and Walt Disney

-by checking the parade and fireworks schedule in advance, and
+Studios Park.
+Plan your visit by checking the parade and

-take advantage of the Disney app for all the latest
+fireworks schedule in advance, and take advantage of the Disney

-information, ride timings and interactive maps.
+app for all the latest information, ride timings and

 Eiffel Tower